Firgrep/next-office-booking-app/TASKLOG.md

-* fix refresh on ui when sub update runs on the webhook
+* block all user interaction on billing page until update refetch completes.

+* fix iscancelled to include all paid sub types

 * build booking full for the day indicator on calendar